Create your own Succulent Haven with these easy tips…

 For succulents, I want to kick them across the lawn.
 These temperamental fleshy greens are on the bottom of my “to keep alive” list.
 Why?
 Like many others I cannot seem to keep these things from going all ways to Sunday.

-BUT…. through out the years I have found a fool proof way to keep them growing.
+BUT…. through out the years I have found a fool proof way to keep them growing and to create my own Succulent Haven.
 Through trying different soil, water, and light amounts; succulents have been slowly crawling back into my heart.